Pretend

 Delete Tab |

-Click the circled X icon to the left of any tab name to delete the tab. |
+Click to delete the tab. |

 ![]() |